Leaving a Legacy While Saving on Taxes Through Charitable Gifting

 No matter the size of your estate, developing a charitable estate plan that will be carried out according to your wishes requires three things: (1) a Certified Public Accountant (CPA) who has experience with tax and gifting; (2) a Financial Planner; and, of course (3) an Estate Planning Attorney.
 The combination of utilizing these three professionals could mean the difference between a significant tax break or your estate ending up in court.
 For more information or to schedule a free consultation, contact Baron Law at 216-573-3723.

-4. No Asset Protection – The probate court serves two main functions.
-First, probate pays creditors all that is owed by the decedent.
+- Probate Does Not Offer Asset Protection – The probate court serves two main functions.
+First, probate pays creditors all that is owed by the deceased.
 After debts are paid, the probate court administers its second function which is to pay beneficiaries an outright distribution of whatever is left.
 The court is impersonal, and cannot take into consideration important changes in relationships or financial challenges.
 Multiple factors including divorce, student loans, litigation, creditor issues, and/or spending issues can impact the distribution of your hard-earned money.

 Joint Ownership